NataGildry/chat-app/README.md

 **Chat-app** is a lightweight, real-time chat application built with React, Redux, and WebSocket communication.

-This project is designed as a technical demo.
+This project is designed as a technical demo and follows a **monorepo architecture** to organize both frontend and backend code within a single repository.

 ---